jasonchen2023/AIread/README.md

 AIread is a Single-Page Application built using React and Vite.
 It interacts with a node + express backend (https://github.com/dartmouth-cs52-23s/project-airead-api) and will utilize OpenAI language models in order to perform text summary / analysis and other text-related tasks.

+We are planning to use S3 to store all the data and text.

 ## Setup